prabhakarsingh45111/Sales-Finance-Analytics/README.md

-📊 ###Atliq Hardware – Sales & Finance Analytics
+# 📊 Atliq Hardware – Sales & Finance Analytics.

 This repository contains sales and finance performance analytics for Atliq Hardware, covering customer sales, product performance, market insights, and financial profitability from 2019–2021.

+---

-📁 Dataset & Reports
+## 📁 Dataset & Reports

 The analysis is based on multiple reports: